-Micaela Church, MFA, is currently an Adjunct Faculty for the dance programs at Paradise Valley Community College and Mesa Community College.
-She received her MFA from Arizona State University, where she also taught as a Faculty Associate.
-She has earned both a BA in dance and a BM in viola performance from Alma College.
-Her commissioned works have most recently been performed at Pacific Lutheran University in Tacoma, WA and Alma College in Alma, MI.
-While in Arizona, she has choreographed and produced several works shown at PVCC, ASU, CGCC, and MCC.
-She has danced for H.Lab Performance, Conversion Dance Project, Michigan Dance Collective, Northwest Michigan Ballet Theatre, and the Blue Lake International Ballet.
-During her time at ASU, she had the opportunity to study with the Beijing Modern Dance Company in China and perform in a work for the Liz Lerman Dance Exchange.
+Micaela Church, MFA, is currently the resident dance faculty for Chandler-Gilbert Community College.
+She received her MFA from Arizona State University, where she also taught as faculty associate.
+She has earned both her BA in Dance and a BM in Viola Performance from Alma College.
+Her commissioned works have most recently been performed at Pacific Lutheran University in Tacoma, WA and Alma College, in Alma, MI.
+While in Arizona, she has choreographed and produced several works shown at ASU, CGCC, MCC and PVCC.
+Her choreography for MAC & Company has been chosen for performance at dance festivals in Arizona, California and Nevada.
+She has produced all of MAC & Company’s full length performances and has toured the company throughout the Southwest.
+She has danced for several companies in addition to MAC & Company, including H.Lab Performance, Convergence Dance Project, Michigan Dance Collective, Northwest Michigan Ballet Theatre, and the Blue Lake International Ballet.
+She has danced throughout the country and internationally in China and Europe.
 She presented her research in 2010 on the integration of music and dance at the National Dance Education Organization’s conference.

 Born and raised in Arizona, Brandon Farrer found inspiration from watching a friend move and was drawn to the art of dancing.
-He is currently a college student at Paradise Valley Community College working toward his Associates in dance.
+He was a college student at Paradise Valley Community College where he studied dance.
 Brandon plans to continue expanding his knowledge of the art form by achieving a higher education degree.
 He has performed in the Arizona Dance Festival, and in a variety of shows at PVCC in both faculty and student work.
-Most recently, he presented his own solo choreography work at the PVCC Spring Dance Collection in 2015.
+In addition to dancing with MAC & Company, Brandon also dances with CaZo Dance Company.
 Excited to work with many different people and learn new things, Brandon is an inspired dancer, hopeful of one day becoming a choreographer.

 A California native, Kathleen Kennedy-Estrada is a visual artist, musician and a dancer.
 She graduated from California State University, Fresno with a BA in Art.
 While at the university, Kathleen studied painting and performed with various wind ensembles, experiences that now inform her movements as a dancer.
 After relocating to Arizona, she began taking ballet classes and has not stopped dancing since.
 She has studied at Glendale Community College and Paradise Valley Community College, performing in several of PVCC’s student collections.
 Kathleen has also performed with Desert Dance Theater and in Interconnected- A Hybrid Performance.